Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 Continued cooperation: Between your plea and sentencing, you continue to cooperate.
 The government evaluates the quality of your assistance.

 5K1.1 motion and sentencing: The government files (or doesn't file) the substantial assistance motion.
 Sentencing follows.
-The entire process from proffer to sentencing can take 1-3 years.
+The entire process from proffer to sentencing can take anywhere from months to multiple years depending on case complexity and the scope of cooperation required.

 The Bottom Line: Cooperation Is a Tool, Not a Surrender